xFallingDuskx/Dreamer-UI/lib/README.md

 # Dreamer UI

-A collection of beautifully designed, accessible React components built with Tailwind CSS.
+A collection of 35+ accessible React components built with Tailwind CSS.

 ## Installation